 - Have an annual income of $42,000 or $25,000 with a cosigner

 A big differentiating point about CordiaGrad is that it also refinance the student loans of parents.
-It doesn't charge an origination fee and there are no prepayment penalties.
-CordiaGrad provides better interest rates than most student loan refinance providers and does so with a streamlined, simple and fast application process.
+It doesn't charge an origination fee, and there are no prepayment penalties.
+CordiaGrad provides competitive interest rates and has a streamlined, simple and fast application process.
 This is partly because CordiaGrad only considers graduates who have a good credit profile and are unlikely to default on their loans.
 Nevertheless, eligible borrowers can save a lot of money by refinancing their student loans with CordiaGrad.

 Be the first to write a review for this company!Write a Review